Combination Products — Verus FDA

 • Gap assessment: design controls, CAPA, complaints, change control, supplier controls

-• Interface risk controls: component compatibility, dose delivery, storage/handling, labeling control
+• Interface risk controls: compatibility, dose delivery, storage/handling, labeling control

 • Core SOP set + templates to support audits and submissions